fikrado/fikrado.py/README.md

-# FIKRADO MODREN FACEBOOK CRACKER WTI OUT PASSWORD OR WORDLIST
+# FIKRADO HOW TO HACK FACEBOOK WITH TERMUX WITHOUT PASSWORD LIST OR WORD LIST

 This tool created by
 hacker somali AKA Yahye abdirahman